uozuAho/blog/content/blog/20200320_how_this_blog_is_built.md

 title: "How this site is built"
 date: 2021-03-20T14:48:00+11:00
 draft: false
+summary: "How this site is built, using Hugo, GitHub and Netlify"
 ---

 I currently use [Hugo](https://gohugo.io/) to generate the site content from